So, what are the characteristics of the best caulk remover?

 Things to Consider Before Buying Caulk Remover

 There are specific types of caulk removers for specific areas.
 You cannot use an acrylic latex caulk on rooftops or, a fireproof caulk in bathtubs.
+Can you?

 Similarly, caulk removers also cater to specific caulking substances only.
 Listed below are a few things you should consider before investing in a caulk remover: –